-While it may look cool for a photograph, the smog in Shanghai creates a lot of health risks.
-Those people who want to study Mandarin in Shanghai, but have asthma, this isn’t the city for you or your lungs.
+While it may look cool for a photograph, the smog in Shanghai creates many health risks.
+This isn’t the city for you or your lungs for those who want to study Mandarin in Shanghai but have asthma.

 When residents woke up to that smog, Shanghai released a blue air pollution alert.
 The blue alarm is the lowest in the four-tier alarm system.
 It suggests that in 24 hours there will be heavy air pollution.

-A blue alert means children, elderly and those people with heart and lung diseases are advised to stay indoors.
+A blue alert means children, the elderly, and those with heart and lung diseases are advised to stay indoors.

 This is a concern for many study abroad students, as they don’t want to be forced to stay indoors in their new city.

 AIR QUALITY IN KUNMING

 Unlike Shanghai, Kunming has a healthy air index.
 The air index for Kunming normally rests around 50-55.
 That’s half of Shanghai’s air index.

 In Kunming, students experience blue skies, temperatures around 20-28 degrees, and moderate/good air quality.
 Air masks are not a common accessory in Kunming.
 Since there aren’t many manufacturing plants like there are in Shanghai, the air is fresh.

 When residents of Kunming wake up, they’re able to see the views from their windows and breathe in the fresh, clean air.

 WHERE TO STUDY CHINESE IN CHINA